Tuesday, 1 August 2023

 Families at the beach like anywhere else in the world.

-This teenager walked around for ages in her 'modesty suit'
+This teenager walked around for ages in her 'modesty suit' phone in hand

-Hookah pipes available
+Hookah pipes were available at the beach cafe

 A new mosque being built in a city with over 3000 mosques!

+A cut-out cop car!
 I wonder if it works?

-Lots of road building including tunnels
+En route we encountered lots of road building including tunnels

-A delightful cruise up the Goksu river
+We took a delightful cruise along the Goksu River

-Then it was back into the traffic.
+Then it was back into the hubbub of the city.

 No comments: